 Long are the days where you need to record inventory numbers and transactions by hand.
 Inventory tracking streamlines these processes so that you can view real-time supply chain metrics.
 Seeing inventory levels, sales, and other metrics in real-time can help alleviate any backorders or other issues with inventory.

 It also improves customer service, as they can answer any fulfillment questions to customers with accurate numbers.
 If a business customer calls with bulk order requests, these orders can be placed (or not) depending on how much available inventory there is at that moment.

 Inventory tracking systems can keep everyone in the loop.
 Warehouse employees, managers, administrative staff, and more can gain more visibility into the business operations.
 It also streamlines activities, and administrative staff, given some access to view certain information can save themselves the pain of having to call the warehouse to confirm something.

 Accurate, live counts of your inventory can help keep things in stock and keeps the websites updated with real-time numbers.
 A slow system and outdated inventory is the number one reason things can fall out of stock.
 If your inventory system is delayed even a little bit, and an item sells out but isn’t updated in time to the website, you will have many upset customers getting out-of-stock notifications.

 More Easily Control and Divert Backorders

-Often a customer may be willing to wait for the out of stock item if they are alerted directly of the date it is expected, rather than an automated message.
-This can lead to canceled orders which you don’t want.
+Often a customer may be willing to wait for the out-of-stock item if they are alerted directly of the date it is expected, rather than an automated message.
+This can lead to canceled orders that you don’t want.

 Card systems are a manual method for tracking inventory.
 It required manually jotting down every single transaction from the point of sale to the shipment of the item, then stored in an organized dex.
 This method was very time-consuming and obviously left things open to human error.
 It has since been phased out of most warehouses, but in the event of an outage, it is often necessary to continue tracking while systems are down.